AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ## Build analyses in Journey canvas

 You can build analyses in Journey canvas that are based on any dimensions or metrics that are available in Analysis Workspace.
+Or, you can analyze journeys that were created in Journey Optimizer.
+For more information, see [Configure a Journey canvas visualization](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

 ## Basic workflow